 October 11, 2018

 Users are the sole arbiters of the success or failure of a website or mobile app.
 Through the ratings and reviews they leave on the app stores, they choose whether to encourage or discourage other potential users.
 And it's the same with a website: 62% of visitors will abandon it if they encounter browsing difficulties (source: 2016 IBM study).
 Why conduct user tests?
-The answer is self evident.
+The answer becomes self-evident.

 User testing as a lifeline